Abhishek3917/eVote_using_HyperledgerFabric/README.md

 # eVote_using_HyperledgerFabric

-This repository contains the chaincode for managing election candidates using Hyperledger Fabric.
-The chaincode provides functionality to add, update, delete, and query candidates and their votes. it is a demo project to store candidates details in blockchain uses hyper ledger fabric samples test-network.the installation sepcified for ``` Arch based distro ```
+This repository contains the code for an e-voting application that leverages the MEAN stack for the web application and Hyperledger Fabric for secure storage of election data.
+The application provides functionality to manage election candidates and store votes securely on the blockchain.
+It utilizes the Hyperledger Fabric samples test-network for blockchain interactions and is specifically designed for installation on ```Arch-based distributions```.

 ## Table of Contents